 wasn’t until 1952, when their grandson Leonard & wife moved to

-Honolulu, and opened the doors to their own bakery in 1952.
+Honolulu, and opened the doors to their own bakery, not too far outside Waikiki.

 Soon after opening their doors, Leonard’s mother suggested making a traditional treat for “Strove Tuesday”.
 Today these traditional malasada treats have become a staple phenomenon that we’ve come to love…and the rest is history!

 How do you make an amazing treat even more awesome?
 If you